 Ok so last post I talked about embracing danger.
 Now I’m not so sure.
-Most of you know me as a gung-ho surfer who charges waves wherever I can find them, unlike this poser who is more interested in posing, as posers do.
+Most of you know me as a gung-ho surfer who charges waves wherever I can find them.
 But I’m going to share a little secret with you that is just between you and me.
 If this one gets out it could seriously hurt my hardcore reputation – surfing reef breaks scares me.
 Yep there I said it.
 In fact, they’re enough to cause a spontaneous surfer sauna, to put it nicely.

 So why the freak-out when I’m the gun surfer?
 Surely this can’t be right?
 Well I hope you’re sitting down because here’s another bombshell – I’ve never surfed reef breaks before.
 Ouch two big reveals in the same blog post.
 But all that aside I guess it’s like a lot of things you’ve never tried – it’s the dreaded fear of the unknown, something which is notoriously difficult to assuage.
 I mean how can you calm your fears when you have no idea how you’ll cope?
 It’s the same feeling I had skating vert ramps, that feeling you get in the pit of your stomach, sick from adrenaline but possessed with the need to do it now you’ve put yourself up to it – of course it had nothing to do with the fact all your mates are cheering you from the sidelines.
 Yep no backing down now.